Shell Cordovan. A classic and timeless menswear staple.

 Rancourt & Co.
 Made-to-Order Cordovan Highlights

-Cost: $750-780 (depending on style)
+- Cost: $750-780 (depending on style)

 A wonderful family-owned business based in Lewiston, Maine.
-They opened their doors in 1967 producing moccasins but have since branched out to manufacture dress shoes, boots, slippers (even sneakers!).
+They opened their doors in 1967 producing moccasins but have since branched out to manufacture dress shoes, boots, and slippers (even sneakers!).

-As mentioned their Made-to-fit program is what makes the process stress-free!
+As mentioned, their Made-to-fit program is what makes the process stress-free!
 For $50, the company will send you 2 pairs of trial shoes to confirm the size on your custom order.
 You can then put that $50 down as a deposit on your order.

-Who should buy Rancourt & Co
+Who should buy Rancourt & Co shell cordovan boots

 - Those who want a hassle-free custom experience.